-Abalone is a large marine gastropod mollusk (a.k.a. a sea snail) with extremely rich, flavorful, highly prized meat.
-It is so highly prized, in fact, that abalone were brought to the brink of extinction on the West Coast, where they were once so plentiful that they could be simply picked off rocks at low tide.
+Abalone is a large marine gastropod mollusk (a.k.a. a sea snail) that is found in the cold waters of New Zealand, Australia, and South Africa as well as the Northwestern coast of the United States and Canada.
+It has extremely rich, flavorful, highly prized meat; it is so highly prized, in fact, that abalone was brought to the brink of extinction on the West Coast where they were once so plentiful that they could be simply picked off rocks at low tide.
 Careful management has brought population levels back a bit and some recreational harvesting is allowed.
-For those of us not brave enough or geographically situated to dive for abalone,... farmed abalone is increasingly available.
+For those of us not brave enough or geographically situated to dive for abalone, farmed abalone is increasingly available.

 01 of 05